Thermodynamic cost and benefit of memory

-Information theory, an area that has shaped our modern ``information age" unlike any other, addresses how to produce efficient data representations to maintain a desired level of fidelity \cite{Shannon48, Shannon59, Berger71, CoverThomas}.
-Information theory has its roots in concepts originating from physics, such as entropy, the theory's central quantity \cite{Shannon48,Wiener48cybernetics,CoverThomas}.
-Since the very beginning of this field its precise connections to statistical physics and thermodynamics have been discussed at some length \cite{Shannon48,Wiener48cybernetics,Jaynes57,CoverThomas,mezard2009information}.
-In particular, information processing is crucial for the operation of Maxwell's thought experiment---the ``demon" that may open a trap door to defy the second law of thermodynamics \cite{maxwell-demon}.
-The thermodynamic cost of the demon's operation offsets any gains, thereby ensuring that the second law is not violated \cite{brillouin1951maxwell}.
-Details of this process have been discussed for over a hundred years \cite{demonbook90}.
-Recently, interest in these issues has spiked with the increasing ability to control bio-molecular machines, and the advent of nanotechnology \cite{berut2012expLandauer, mandal2014, koski2014experimental, exp-landauer2014, parrondo2015thermodynamics, martinez2016brownian, gavrilov2016erasure, gavrilov2017direct, mandal2012work}.
+Effective and meaningful processing of information is crucial for the operation of ``Maxwell's demon", a thought experiment in which a sentient being operates a trap door in a split gas container to sort fast from slow molecules, attempting to defy the Second Law of thermodynamics \cite{maxwell-demon}.
+The thermodynamic cost of the demon's operation offsets any gains \cite{brillouin1951maxwell}, ensuring that the Second Law is not violated.
+Details of this process have been discussed for over a hundred years \cite{demonbook90}, but recently, interest in understanding the thermodynamics of information processing has spiked with the increasing ability to control bio-molecular machines, and the advent of nanotechnology \cite{sagawa2009minimal, berut2012expLandauer, mandal2012work, SagawaUedaFeedback12, mandal2014, koski2014experimental, exp-landauer2014, parrondo2015thermodynamics, martinez2016brownian, hong2016experimental, gavrilov2016erasure, gavrilov2017direct, lathouwers2017memory, kumar2018nanoscale, paneru2018lossless, admon2018experimental,wolpertbook2019}.

-To answer our question, we will limit the discussion to energy efficiency in information engines.
-An observer is then part of an engine, utilizing information to extract work (see Fig. \ref{fig}).

-Several recent papers view information as some sort of fuel that can be turned into work, e.g. \cite{mandal2012work, boyd2016identifying, merhav2017relations}.
-Certainly, it costs energy to produce this ``information fuel" \cite{vedral17}.
-In an information engine, minimum energy requirements limit how much work is necessary to produce information by means of a data representation \cite{parrondo2015thermodynamics, Still-LiL}.
-Some of the captured information can then be utilized to extract work.
-The net work done by the information engine is work extracted in excess of work needed to produce information.

-Now we are in a position to sharpen up our initial question: which data representation maximizes the information engine's maximally achievable net work output?
-To answer this, we derive an upper bound on work output for a cyclicly run engine (equivalently, a lower bound on dissipation).
-Importantly, the bound contains information theoretic quantities that depends on the data representation, suggesting we find the data representation that optimizes the bound.